New Limits on Charitable Deductions in 2021

 For example, if you attended a benefit gala through the purchase of a $250 ticket but the value of your meal was $50, you would only be able to claim $200 towards your deduction.

-In addition, filers should take care in documenting any charitable donations that they wish to deduct.
+In addition, filers should take care to document any charitable donations that they wish to deduct.
 The new rules heighten penalties for overstated charitable deductions from 20% to 50%.
 And contributions of more than $250 must be supported by a written record.

 Finally, remember that only contributions to eligible registered charitable organizations are deductible under the new rules.
 That’s why it’s important for individual filers to check with the IRS’s list of eligible tax-exempt organizations AND for charitable organizations to make sure they are properly registered with the IRS and any state in which they do business or solicit funds.